httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

   transmitted.

-* The final value is the concatenated JWE Ciphertext and the JWE Authentication Tag, both expressed without URL-safe Base 64 encoding.
+* The final value is the concatenated JWE Ciphertext and the JWE Authentication Tag, both expressed without base64url encoding.
 The "." separator is omitted, since the length of these fields is known.

 Thus, the example in {{explicit}} can be rendered using the JWE Compact Serialization as: